FernandoRocha88/WalkthroughProject/README.md

   * **3** - We want to understand the rainfall seasonality for a given city in the last 5 years.

 # Hypothesis and how to validate?
-* some region has more rainfall? or some region is more difficult to predict
+* some region has more rainfall?
+* which region is more difficult to predict
 * xxxx
-* xxxx

 # Rationale to map the business requirements to the Data Visualizations and ML tasks
 * Business Requirement 1: Classification and Regression
   * We build a Classifier (WeatherClf) to predict RainTomorrow based on weather data
-    * Train data - label: RainTomorrow ; features: all other variables:
   * We will build a Regression Model (WeatherReg) to predict RainfallTomorrow based on weather data
     * Train data - subset RainfallTomorrow as 1, label: RainfallTomorrow, features: all other variables